 Molly has been known to cause a condition called nystagmus, which is repetitive, uncontrolled eye movements.
 These movements can occur side to side, up and down, or in a circular motion.

-This rapid eye movement can give the user the feeling that their eyes are shaking or wiggling and has been described as very unpleasant.
+This rapid eye movement can give the user the feeling that their eyes are shaking or wiggling and has been described as very unpleasant by people who have experienced it.

-A person’s balance and coordination are also affected by these rapid eye movements and their depth perception and overall vision can be impaired.
+A person’s balance and coordination are also affected by these rapid eye movements.
+Their depth perception and overall vision can also be impaired.

 Get Started On The Road To Recovery.